elucian/bee/syntax/structure.md

 #driver "demo"
 ## This is a title in program
-   ** This is a sub-title in program over;end of program
+   ** This is a sub-title in program over; -- end of program
 ****************************************************************
 ** Alternative boxed comment for ancient matrix printers      **
 ****************************************************************
 ```

 **note:**
-Any test after the end of programm is considered a comment and
+Any test after the end of program is considered a comment and
 is ignored by the compiler.
 After last "." nothing else is parsed.

 ## Execution